Biogs.com

 Lance Armstrong was born on September 18, 1971, and grew up in Plano, Texas.

-A brilliant cyclist, by 1991 Lance Armstrong was the U.S. National Amateur Champion and soon after turned professional.
+By 1991 Lance Armstrong was the U.S. National Amateur Champion in cycling and soon after turned professional.

 In October 1996, Lance Armstrong revealed that he had testicular cancer, which had spread to his lungs and his brain.
 His chances of recovery were far less than 50-50.
 However, an aggressive form of chemotherapy proved successful and Armstrong was to show the best was still to come.